gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

-# Falco configuration
+# Falco Configuration

-# Introduction
+## Introduction

-Falco can be enabled and configured in the extensions section of the shoot manifest.
-This is the minimal configuration necessary:
+Falco can be enabled and configured in the `extensions` section of the shoot manifest.
+The minimal configuration is:

 ```yaml
   - type: shoot-falco-service
 ```

-This is also possible:
+Alternatively, you can specify a provider configuration:

 ```yaml
   - type: shoot-falco-service